gracelhu/TenWords/Sprint4.md

-# Sprint 3
+# Sprint 4
-Link to Sprint 3 Branch: [https://github.com/gracelhu/TenWords/blob/sprint-3](https://github.com/gracelhu/TenWords/tree/sprint-3)
+Link to Sprint 4 Branch: [https://github.com/gracelhu/TenWords/blob/sprint-4](https://github.com/gracelhu/TenWords/tree/sprint-4)

 ## Overview of Sprint Progress
-This Sprint, one of the core features added was the Practice feature.
-This feature allows users to practice translating ten word packets from english to the language of their choosing.
-After typing in corresponding translations for the words, users receive a score on their quiz, and receive feedback on what was answered correctly (displays in green) and incorrectly (displays in red).
-We also implemented a feature that allows the user to switch between various ten word packets by clicking on left and right arrows.
-Additionally, the frontend and backend connection was solidified this sprint.
-An authentication server was made with a route handler and a database which was connected to the frontend which allows users to sign up and sign in by storing their credentials.
+This Sprint, we made significant progress on the application by adding new features that make the app better!
+One of the features added to the application is the highlight/underline feature.
+With this feature, users to clearly see the vocabulary words underlines and bolded in the context of example sentences.
+A calendar selection feature was also implemented that corresponds to user progress on word packages.
+This allows users to find word packages generated for them on specific dates.

 ## Frontend
 ### Frontend Unit Tests